CanadianRedCrossCA/aws-waf-security-automations/TESERA_README.md

 prod-api-emis-waf

-For Prod and Train we are going to use all the rules except for the AWSManagedRules and SqlInjectionRule.
+For Prod, Train and UAT we are going to use the following rules:
+APP:
+ - WhitelistRule
+ - BlacklistRule
+ - HttpFloodRateBasedRule
+ - ScannersAndProbesRule
+ - IPReputationListsRule
+ - BadBotRule
+ - XssRule
+ - SizeRule
+ - UserAgentRule
+ - CanadaOnlyRule

+API:
+ - WhitelistRule
+ - BlacklistRule
+ - HttpFloodRateBasedRule
+ - ScannersAndProbesRule
+ - IPReputationListsRule
+ - XssRule
+ - SizeRule
+ - UserAgentRule
+ - CanadaOnlyRule
+ - BlockDisasterRule

+The difference between the APP and the API WAF ACLs is that the BadBotRule doesn't apply in the API WAF and the BlockDisasterRule doesn't apply in the APP WAF.
 For "Application Access Log Bucket Name" you need to specify the bucket which contains the CloudFront logs.
 The current buckets are:

+uat-emis-registration-app-access-logs-us-east-1
+uat-emis-registration-api-access-logs-us-east-1

 train-emis-registration-app-access-logs-us-east-1
 train-emis-registration-api-access-logs-us-east-1